 - Make sure your power factor is good.
 Low power factor can increase the amplitude of demand peaks.
 Be cautious, however, when shopping for power factor correction devices.
 Traditional capacitor solutions can magnify harmonic distortions and increase the likelihood of harmonic resonances which can damage your equipment and shorten the life of the capacitors.

 Finally, and perhaps most importantly, it is virtually impossible to correct for the problems you don’t know about.
 If you really want to solve your demand and other energy problems, we recommend real-time power metering and analytics.
 By knowing exactly what is going on with your power consumption and demand, you can implement customized mitigation strategies to reduce your bills and increase profitability.
-Please Click Here to learn how Summa can help you with your energy metering challenges.
+Please Click Here to learn how VITALITY can help you with your energy metering challenges.